Grilled Flank Steak topped with homemade chimichurri sauce is a summer staple that adds freshness and zing to grilled meats, chicken, and fish.

 In Brazil, Argentina, and many other countries in South America, chimichurri is as common as ketchup is to Americans.
-My cousin Kat is from Brazil and taught me how to make the BEST chimichurri.
-So, forget all the other recipes out there, this is it!
-I know once you try this chimichurri, you’ll fall in love, so make sure to try my Steak Kebabs with Chimichurri, or you could even make chimichurri steak tacos or sandwiches.
+My cousin Kat is from Argentina and taught me how to make her chimichurri sauce recipe.
+Once you try this chimichurri, you’ll fall in love, so make sure to try my Steak Kebabs with Chimichurri, or serve it on grilled chicken, grilled sausage and bread to make choripan, or even with grilled shrimp.

 WHAT IS CHIMICHURRI SAUCE MADE OF?